EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    - COSE_Sign1 is computed as defined in section 4.4 of {{I-D.ietf-cose-msg}}, using algorithm SIG_V and the private key of Party V.

    -  COSE_Encrypt0 is computed as defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AEAD_V, K_2, and IV_2.
 The AEAD algorithm MUST NOT be replaced by plain encryption, see {{sec-cons}}.

+      * If certificates are used then aad_2 MUST include Cert_V

 ### Party U Processing of Message 2 ### {#asym-msg2-procU}